jcornaz/impacted/README.md

 ## MSRV

-The minimum supported rust version is - at any time - the latest stable rust version.
+The minimum supported rust version is currently: `1.58`

-Therefore, each release (including minor and patch) may require a newer stable rust version, and that is not considered a breaking change.
+It may be increased to a newer stable version in a minor release.

+It will be increased to the latest stable version in a major release.

 ## Unlicense